broker-game/git-broker-client/README.md

 ## What components are common in a Streaming platform?

-- The publisher
+- The producer
 - The consumer
+- The reader
+- The topics
 - The partitions
-- The events
-- The topics

 ![](docs/kafka-example.png)

 ## Features included with the client:

-- Publish Events
+- Produce Messages
-- Consume Events
+- Consume Messages
+- Read Messages
 - Initial partition support

 ## Limitations: